jeffreyadams/atlasofliegroups-docs/tutorial/video_1A/functions_and_loops.rst

    mat->mat
    atlas>

-Gives you the argument and output for the function `inverse'.
+Gives you the argument and output for the function 'inverse'.
 It says that the function 'inverse' takes a matrix and produces another matrix.

 Note: Remember that the command `whattype' without the question mark gives a data type.
 To get atlas to give you and argument you need to add ``?``::